Alirsni/DailyReports/README.md

 ## Task Details

 1. **Task 1**: [js learning]
-   - Start time: [16:30]
+   - Start time: [12:06]
-   - End time: [20:52]
+   - End time: [16:00]
-   - Duration:  about 4 H 15 min
+   - Duration:  about 4 H
-   - Progress: [Reading docs]
+   - Progress: [watching coures]
-   - Additional notes: reading docs in w3schools about arrays and variables , some functions , loops, and some simple exersices for code writing in w3 schools.
+   - Additional notes: learning some functions and writing some codes for training.

+  2.  **Task 2**: [js learning]
+   - Start time: [17:00]
+   - End time: [19:16]
+   - Duration:  about 2 H
+   - Progress: [reading docs and work on form]
+   - Additional notes: reading docs on w3 schools and reading the form codes .

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: not much.
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: some loops are have hard logic.

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: watching the function course of basic javascript of Udemy course.
+Based on the progress made today and the remaining tasks, the following steps should be taken: working on form js and continue reading docs.

 ## Conclusion
-The w3schools website is very helpful for undrestanding and writing code, the documents are very simple and easy to read and learn.
+working with codes are little hard but it is helpful for learning.